SharePoint/sp-dev-docs/docs/solution-guidance/Use-remote-event-receivers-in-SharePoint.md

 - Configure your add-in on first run using the AppInstalled event to set up various SharePoint objects or additional event receivers that your add-in works with.

 - Replace event receivers implemented using fully trusted code solutions.
 In fully trusted code solutions, you can run event receivers on the SharePoint server.
-In the new SharePoint add-in model, because you cannot run the event receiver on the SharePoint server, you need to implement a remote event receiver on a web server.
+In the new SharePoint Add-in model, because you cannot run the event receiver on the SharePoint server, you need to implement a remote event receiver on a web server.

 - Receive notifications of changes occuring in SharePoint.
 For example, when a new item is added to a list, you want to perform a task.